News

 Description

 “A few years ago, Aotearoa New Zealand’s approach was world-leading.
-Now, government policy is setting new generations up for smoking addiction and life-threatening health issues,” says Dr Hamish McCay, Aotearoa New Zealand President of the The Royal Australasian College of Physicians.
+Now, government policy is setting new generations up for smoking addiction and life-threatening health issues,” says Dr Hamish McCay, Aotearoa New Zealand President of the Royal Australasian College of Physicians.

 International Medicine in Addiction Conference (IMiA 2025)